Standoff over Trump border wall puts U.S. Congress in budget 'pickle'

 Since then, a senior House Republican aide said his party was “in a pickle” over how to keep the government open.

-The aide noted that Republicans, who still control both houses of Congress until Jan.
-3, will not be able to muster the minimum 218 votes needed in the House to pass a funding bill if it contains Trump’s demand for border wall money, which Democrats oppose.
+The aide noted that Republicans, who will control both houses of Congress until Jan.
+3, will not be able to muster the minimum 218 votes needed in the House to pass a funding bill if it contains Trump’s demand for border wall money.

+During the White House meeting, Pelosi and Schumer proposed two ideas for keeping the government fully funded, which included money for border security but not for a wall.
+Aides to both on Monday said Trump had not yet responded.

+Senate Majority Leader Mitch McConnell opened the Senate on Monday urging completion of a spending bill.
+“We need to make a substantial investment in the integrity of our border and in the safety of American our families,” McConnell said.

+Neither he nor his aides would specify whether border security investments must include wall funds.
+Aides to House Speaker Paul Ryan were not immediately available for comment.

-If funds run out on Dec.
-21, the NASA space program would potentially be unfunded, along with national parks, the U.S. diplomatic corps and agriculture programs.
+If funds run out, the NASA space programme would potentially be unfunded, along with national parks, the U.S. diplomatic corps and agriculture programs.

 Similarly, the Department of Justice and the Department of Homeland Security would be vulnerable to shutdowns, although “essential” employees, such as FBI agents, airport security screeners and border patrol agents, would still report to work.